California has some of the most spectacular natural wonders in the United States.

 Point Reyes National Seashore is a real treasure you’ll want to visit more than once, especially if you are a big fan of wildlife encounters.
 Its diverse landscapes include open grasslands, forested crests, mountainous peaks, and of course, sweeping beaches so beautiful you’ll have to pinch yourself!

-The prime activities at Reyes are biking and hiking, both of which allow you to explore all the different habitats in the park.
+Situated around an hour north of San Francisco, the prime activities at Point Reyes are biking and hiking, both of which allow you to explore all the different habitats in the park.
 Hiking, in particular, will increase your chances of catching glimpses of the fauna prevalent in the area, especially northern elephant seals and bobcats.

 Have you ever traveled to any of these nature havens in California?
 Which one was your favorite?
 We’d love to know all about your visit to any of these gems, whether you’ve been to them before or if you decided to visit after being inspired by this post!